zerospiel/docs/docs/admin-hosted-control-planes.md

 ### Generate the `ClusterDeployment` Manifest

-    To simplify the creation of a `ClusterDeployment` manifest, you can use the following template, which dyamically inserts the appropriate values:
+    To simplify the creation of a `ClusterDeployment` manifest, you can use the following template, which dynamically inserts the appropriate values:

     ```yaml